 Trattoria de Flavio is an authentic Italian restaurant with a real Italian owner who clearly wants diners to return.
 Sophisticated Žuvine on Didžioji is in the heart of Old Town, consistently offers excellent food and lovely outdoor views. Šturmų Švyturys also enjoys rave reviews.

 There are fantastic dining options throughout the Old Town’s almost four square kilometres of medieval loveliness.
 Outside of here, Uzupis and Zverynas are the other areas most worth considering for a meal.
-If you enjoy a good hamburger then check out the Burger Fest at the Lithuanian Theatre on August 6.
-Lithuanian Gastronomy Week takes place November 2-8.

 Sports in Vilnius